SickBow/statemachines/README.md

 These are added by clicking the plus button

 ## Creating Condition Values
-These are created from the create asset menu and are simply scriptable objects with a single bool 'value'. add references to all used
+These are created from the create asset menu and are simply scriptable objects with a single bool 'value'.
-ConditionValues inside of the FSM ScriptableObject "conditionValues" list for everything to work properly
+Change these values at runtime by FSMRunner.SetConditionValue(string : name, bool : value) or bool FSMRunner.GetConditionValue(string : name).
+Add references to all used ConditionValues inside of the FSM ScriptableObject "conditionValues" list for everything to work properly